 Compute and GPU

-This section is dedicated to compute related things, from Xen to GPU/vGPU or PCI passthrough.
+This section is dedicated to compute related things, like GPU/vGPU or PCI passthrough, nested virtualization or advanced Xen features.

 🔗 PCI Passthrough